How much is your car worth?

-To make loading groceries and cargo easier when your hands are full, just kicking your foot under the back bumper can open the A8’s trunk, leaving your hands completely free.
+To make loading groceries and cargo easier when your hands are full, the A8’s trunk can be opened and closed just by kicking your foot under the back bumper, leaving your hands completely free.
 The Flying Spur doesn’t offer a hands-free gesture to open its trunk, forcing you to put cargo down if your hands are full.

-The A8 offers an optional heads-up display that projects speed readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The A8 offers an optional heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Flying Spur doesn’t offer a heads-up display.

 While driving with high beams on, sensitive light sensors standard on the A8 detect other vehicles which could be blinded and automatically switch to low beams.
 The Flying Spur doesn’t offer automatic dimming high beams.